MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

 [![A button was added called TranslateButton to the Content View Hierarchy](hello-ios-deepdive-images/image1.png)](hello-ios-deepdive-images/image1.png#lightbox)

-When a **Name** is assigned to the **Button** control in the **Properties Pad**, the iOS designer automatically mapped it to a control in the **ViewController.designer.cs**, making the `TranslateButton` available inside the `ViewController` class.
+When a referencing outlet is created using Xcode Interface Builder, Xcode Sync automatically maps it to a control in the **ViewController.designer.cs**, making the `TranslateButton` available inside the `ViewController` class.
 Controls first become available in the `ViewDidLoad` stage of the View lifecycle, so this lifecycle method is used to respond to the user's touch:

 ```csharp
 public override void ViewDidLoad ()